Jerudong Park Amphitheatre

-The Jerudong Park Amphitheater is an amphitheater at Jerudong Park in Bandar Seri Begawan, Brunei.
-The amphitheater was built for a free Michael Jackson concert for the Sultan Hassanal Bolkiah's fiftieth birthday in 1996.
+The Jerudong Park Amphitheatre is an amphitheater at Jerudong Park in Bandar Seri Begawan, Brunei.
+The amphitheatre was built for a free Michael Jackson concert for the Sultan Hassanal Bolkiah's fiftieth birthday in 1996.
 The theater is located in Jerudong Park's Garden, designed with only a roof and its capacity is over 60,000.
 The stage is removable and can be replaced with another stage.

 When Michael Jackson performed at the theater, he replaced the built-in stage with his own stage, from the Dangerous World Tour.
-When he returned for the HIStory World Tour, Jackson used the stage for the tour minus the cherry picker and a statue of Jackson.
+When he returned for the HIStory World Tour, Jackson used the stage for the tour minus the cherry picker, A Curtain for the smooth criminal opening and a Statue Of Jackson.
 Whitney Houston and Janet Jackson, however, used the built-in stage.
 The theater is now used for wedding receptions, fundraiser events, and concerts.